 Housewives favourite, Robson & Jerome up now, and they are singing ‘Unchained Melody’.
 All across the UK, ‘90s mums are becoming uncontrollably excited and are getting ready to head down to Woolies to buy the Robson & Jerome CD single… for the third time.

-I think this show has just reached its zenith – a performance from Alex Party singing ‘Don’t Give Me Your Life!’
+Oh, and I think this show has just reached its zenith – a performance from Alex Party singing ‘Don’t Give Me Your Life!’
 Upon hearing this song, I feel like I’m at a roller disco back in the ‘90s.
 I couldn’t be happier right now.

 No, I was wrong, this show has now reached its zenith.
 Batman Forever has just won the award for Best Movie of 1995 (obviously) and Batman has just turned up to collect his award.
 I have a feeling this isn’t Val Kilmer.